-The most exciting tech here is the fact that there's an ECG feature within the heart rate tracker.
+The most exciting tech here, that we enjoyed testing in our review, is the fact that there's an ECG feature within the heart rate tracker.
 It can test your heart to see if you're at a high risk of atrial fibrillation, which will allow you to seek help earlier if your health is in danger.
-This is found on the Apple Watch 5 and 6 too, but not older models.
+This is found on the Apple Watch 5 and up too, but not older models.

 Read the full Apple Watch 4 review

 The Apple Watch 3 (or Apple Watch Series 3, if you're picky) was once the very best smartwatch, but it has since been bumped down by the Apple Watch 4, 5, 6, and 7, as well as the SE.

 That said, it's still a great device, especially as it's now cheaper than ever - you can often find it on sale.

 It comes with a smaller display than the Apple Watch 4, and you won't get features like the ECG monitor on the devices above, but it's still a strong wearable for those wanting fitness smarts.

 There's also an LTE version of the watch available, if you're in need of a watch that can receive messages or phone calls even when you're away from your iPhone.
 If you need a cheaper smartwatch but you want to buy an Apple Watch, this is our top choice.